TEAMSchools/mssql-warehouse/README.md

 ## General Rules & Guidelines

-- Use snake_case for all identifiers
+- Use `snake_case`
+- Always prefer CTEs to subqueries for transformations and rollups
+- Avoid going more than one-level-deep for subqueries
+- Always use uppercase for the reserved keywords (e.g. `SELECT` and `WHERE`)
+- Avoid abbreviated keywords; use the full-length ones where available (e.g `ABSOLUTE` > `ABS`)
-- Prefer standard SQL functions over vendor-specific functions for portability
+- Prefer ANSI SQL functions over vendor-specific functions for maximum portability

-- Almost always prefer CTEs over subqueries
+## `JOIN`s

+- `INNER JOIN` should be used explicitly; avoid using a naked `JOIN`
+- Do not `JOIN` to a subquery; use a CTE and join it to the main clause
+- Begin with `INNER JOIN`s and then `LEFT JOINs`, do not intermingle them unless necessary

+## Naming Conventions

 - Alias column and table names explicitly with `AS`
-- `INNER JOIN` should be used explicitly; avoid using a naked `JOIN`
+- Ensure names are unique and do not exist as reserved keywords
+- If you must use a keyword as a column name, quote it in `[square brackets]`
+- Avoid abbreviations, but if you must, make sure they are commonly understood
+- Names must begin with a letter and should not end with an underscore
+- Only use letters, numbers, and underscores in names
+- Avoid using multiple consecutive underscores
+- Use underscores where you would normally use a space

 ## Known Formatting Issues